-- Attend the 2020 Learn Serve Lead AAMC Annual Meeting in Washington, DC (November 13-17, 2020) to participate in and promote sessions relevant to the GWIMS membership (as well as all future AAMC Annual Meetings during the term)
+- Participate in and promote sessions relevant to the GWIMS membership (as well as all future AAMC Annual Meetings during the term)

 - Participate actively via email and conference calls.

-- Maintain visibility with and outside the GWIMS community through participation in various areas (e.g. GWIMS listserve, GWIMS Toolkit, presenting at group meetings).
+- Maintain visibility with and outside the GWIMS community through participation in various areas (e.g. GWIMS listserv, GWIMS Toolkit, presenting at group meetings).